 Chickpea Soup Italian: Substitute the spices in this soup with 2 teaspoons of an Italian seasoning blend and enjoy an Italian-style chickpea soup.

-Recipe Tips
+Recipe Tips & Notes

 - This recipe has been tested in a 3qt and 6qt Instant Pot.
 It is very easy to double this recipe in a 6qt and 8qt.
 Simply double the ingredients, cooking time stays the same.
-I wouldn't recommend doubling this in a 3qt.

 - This recipe uses canned chickpeas.
-If using dried chickpeas, soak them overnight, drain and use in this recipe.
+If using dried chickpeas, soak them overnight, drain, and use in this recipe.
 Increase the pressure cook time to 45 mins at high pressure, followed by a natural pressure release for 15 mins.

 Frequently Asked Questions